-Learn where your iTunes files are located and how they're organized.
+Learn how to find your iTunes files and how they're organized.

 Your iTunes library is made up of all the music and other media you've added to iTunes. iTunes uses two iTunes library files and your iTunes Media folder to organize and store your music and other media.

 Your iTunes library files track the media you add to iTunes, how you've organized it, and other information such as playlists.
-By default, these two files are in your iTunes folder:
+By default, these two files are in your iTunes folder.
+Find your folder:

-By default, your iTunes Media folder is in your iTunes folder, and it contains all your media files:
+By default, your iTunes Media folder is in your iTunes folder, and it contains all of your media files, including:

-- Any other items you brought into iTunes (if you turned on "Copy files to iTunes Media folder when adding to library" in iTunes Preferences)
+- Any other items you added to iTunes, if you turned on "Copy files to iTunes Media folder when adding to library" in iTunes Preferences.

-You can select several options and preferences for where you store and how you organize your iTunes media.
+You can choose several options and preferences for where you store and how you organize your iTunes media.

-Discovering and changing the iTunes Media folder location
+Find and change the iTunes Media folder location

 - Mac OS X: Choose iTunes > Preferences.